ovh/docs/pages/cloud/storage/veeam_cloud_connect/guide.en-gb.md

 - the IP address and name of your service
 - username and password

-### OVHcloud Control Panel
+### Managing the service in the OVHcloud Control Panel

 In your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), switch to the "Server" section and open the menu `Platforms and services`{.action} in the left-hand navigation bar.

 ![veeam cloud connect](images/veeam-cloud-connect-manager-start.png){.thumbnail}

-Click on your new service to view the `Home` page, where some general information is displayed.
+Click on your new service to view the `Home` tab, where some general information is displayed.

 ![veeam cloud connect](images/veeam-cloud-connect-manager.png){.thumbnail}